min2ha/ukwa-site/content/target/68437/index.en.md

   "subject": "Brexit"
 }

-# Conservative Home:  There is no point in stopping Brexit unless we also join the Euro

 Argues that the city of London cannot survive as a global financial centre outside of the EU.
 To maintain its dominance, Britain would need to remain in the EU and join the eurozone.